saurabh-kumar-vit/eight_puzzle/README.md

 ```
 python3 main.py
 ```
 The bot will try and find the game region on screen and then figure out the board configuration.
-The bot uses Image procesing to this and may fail depending on various factors, but it will work for the most part.
+The bot uses Image processing to do this and may fail depending on various factors, but it will work for the most part.

 ## How does the bot work

 The bot treats the game as a search problem.
-Each move that you can made from a state is added as a node in the state space search tree.
+Each move that you can make from a state is added as a node in the state space search tree.
 After this bot only need to traverse this tree and find the optimal route to the goal state.

 The search tree of 8 puzzle problem can be quite large, a simple solution such as BFS could take several minutes before it gives the answer.
-So in order to speed up the search we will be using A Start search.
+So in order to speed up the search, we will be using A Start search.

 Using A Start search the bot is able to calculate the path to the goal state in just a few seconds.

 ### Heuristic

 A Start Search is quite similar to the greedy Uniform Cost Search except for the fact that is directed by a heuristic.
-The heuristic is simple measure of how far away you think you are from the goal state.
+The heuristic is a simple measure of how far away you think you are from the goal state.
 This allows the search to concentrate on regions that will get it closer to the goal state.

-For the 8 puzzle the heuristic that I have used is the manahattan distance of each number from its expected position.
+For the 8 puzzle, the heuristic that I have used is the manhattan distance of each number from its expected position.

 For example, If the expected board configuration is (0 is the blank slot):
 ```